Introduction to Testing Methodologies: What are Software Testing Methodologies?

 6).
 Spiral Model

-The spiral model incorporates iterative development approach and waterfall approach together.
+The spiral model incorporates the iterative development approach and waterfall approach together.
 It is similar to the incremental model with more focus on risk analysis.
-The different phases of Spiral model includes planning phase, Risk analysis, Evaluation, and Engineering phase etc.
+The different phases of the Spiral model include the planning phase, Risk analysis, Evaluation, and Engineering phase etc.

 Which Software Methodology to Choose?